meetulr/Recurrence-Plan/README.md

             - Update the `BaseRecurringEvent` document if required to have values of the current update input (which would be used as the new base event).
             - Now, all the previous instances would have a different `RecurrenceRule` than the current and future ones.

-  What I'm suggesting here is that when the user changes the rrule and hits "save", this and the future instances will be affected.
+  What I'm suggesting here is that when the user changes the `recurrenceRule` and hits "save", this and the future instances will be affected.
   *Note here that we're not creating a new `BaseRecurringEvent` document, just updating the existing one.*

 #### Deleting recurring events